 So what can we do?
-How do we get kids interesting in spending time in the outdoors?
+How do we get kids interested in spending time in the outdoors?

 It’s difficult to sell just a walk to a young person, but heading out to find a waterfall, forest, the coast, a farm, or to watch the boats on the lake adds a little something extra.
 If you’ve got something in mind, it can help you discover a walk to get there.

-Check out out things to do in the UK category for walks with a feature.
+Check out our Things To Do in the UK category for further inspiration.

 Do a little research of places you think might be fun, maybe print out a photo of landmarks on the way and ask them to choose where they want to go.
 How about a choice between this waterfall and this forest?
 Hunting for animal footprints or visiting a castle where Knights used to live.

 Help them pack their own rucksack to feel more involved, but don’t overload them.
 A bag of treats, maybe a pencil and some paper for tree rubbings etc. An adventure is only as good as the adventurer.

 4. Find Exciting Landmarks

 An endpoint is obviously important, something to find or a goal to reach.
 However, you should be prepared to stop a lot when on a walk or bike ride with a young person.
 Hunt out interesting places to stop along the way.
 Curiously shaped rocks, interesting trees, benches for a little pitstop.
 Don’t tire them out too soon or you’re in for a long day.

 5. Turn A Walk Into A Treasure Hunt Or Nature Trail